Welcome to my Website !

-If interested, I can build for you a custom-made Instrument Carry Case of solid Pine and Birch Ply, fully lined inside, double latched and colorfully decorated with my unique and fanciful hand-painted Pennsylvania Dutch style motifs.
+These are custom-made Instrument Carry Case of solid Pine and Birch Ply, fully lined inside, double latched and colorfully decorated with my unique and fanciful hand-painted Pennsylvania Dutch style motifs.

 These cases are a truly charming way to safely transport and store your prized musical instrument.
 Weight is about nine pounds.
-Priced individually at $300, or $250 with any Mountain Dulcimer or Scheitholt order.

 • ♥ •